ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 ## Step 6: Session Starts

 Once the payloads have been validated, the user's authenticated session may start.
-SIWF systems do not manage user sessions.
+SIWF services do not manage user sessions.

 ### Examples